Charlotte, a stingray with no male companion, is pregnant in her mountain aquarium

 “We were all like, ’Shut the back door.
 There’s no way,” Ramer said. ”We thought we were overfeeding her.
 But we were overfeeding her because she has more mouths to feed.”

-Charlotte currently lives with five small sharks in a tank that’s about 2,200 gallons (8,300 liters), or nearly the size of a construction dumpster.
+Charlotte currently lives in a tank that’s about 2,200 gallons (8,300 liters), or nearly the size of a construction dumpster.
 Ramer said they’re hoping to get a tank nearly twice that size to accommodate Charlotte’s offspring.
 They also want to put live cameras up for people to see them.

 “It is very rare to happen,” Ramer said.
 “But it’s happening in the middle of the Blue Ridge Mountains in rural North Carolina, hundreds of miles from the ocean.”